GoogleChrome/web.dev/content/fast/reduce-javascript-payloads-with-code-splitting/codelab-code-splitting.md

 4. Download the code for sorting only when the user clicks the button

 Options 1 and 2 are perfectly appropriate methods to reduce the bundle size (and would probably make the most sense for a real application).
-However, those will not be used in this tutorial for the sake of teaching 😈.
+However, those are not used in this tutorial for the sake of teaching 😈.

 <div class="aside note">
 The concept of removing unused code is explored in further detail in a
 <a href="/fast/remove-unused-code">separate guide</a>.
 </div>

-Both options 3 and 4 will help improve the performance of this application.
-The next few sections of this codelab will cover these steps.
+Both options 3 and 4 help improve the performance of this application.
+The next few sections of this codelab cover these steps.
 Like any coding tutorial, always try to write the code yourself instead of copy and pasting.

 ### Only import what you need